web3pirates/dao-ghorants/README.md

-# DAO-Ghorants: Streamlining Transparent Grant Processes with ChatGPT
+# 💰GHO Grants: Streamlining Transparent Grant Processes with ChatGPT

-DAO-Ghorants is a project dedicated to enhancing the grant processes within Decentralized Autonomous Organizations (DAOs).
+💰GHO Grants is a project dedicated to enhancing the grant processes within Decentralized Autonomous Organizations (DAOs).
 By leveraging blockchain technology and incorporating ChatGPT, this platform allows DAOs to seamlessly create, evaluate, and distribute funds transparently.

 ## Features